V8gaming/RRS/README.md

 [![BuildNightly](https://github.com/V8gaming/RBMK-1000/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/V8gaming/RBMK-1000/actions/workflows/rust.yml)
 # RRS: Rust Reactor Simulation

-RRS (Rust Reactor Sim) is a simulation game that puts you in control of a virtual RBMK-1000 nuclear reactor, inspired by the events of the Chernobyl disaster.
-Test your engineering skills and manage the reactor to prevent a meltdown, all while dealing with the legacy of Chernobyl's aftermath.
+RRS (Rust Reactor Sim) is a simulation game that puts you in control of a virtual RBMK-1000 nuclear reactor, inspired by Chernobyl: the legacy continues.
+Test your engineering skills and manage the reactor to prevent a meltdown.
 ![](./resources/preview.png)

 ## Introduction

 RRS (Rust Reactor Sim) is an open-source simulation software inspired by the RBMK-1000 reactor of the Chernobyl Nuclear Power Plant.
-With RRS, you can explore the legacy of Chernobyl and learn about reactor physics in a safe and educational way.
+With RRS, you can learn about reactor physics in a safe and educational way.

 ## Commands